Joseph Hirst: Life

 During the Second World War his home in Hymers Avenue, Hull was damaged in an air raid.
 He moved to Selby where he died aged 82.

 Career

 He started his career as a surveyor under Colonel William H. Wellsted.

-He was appointed first City Architect for Kingston upon Hull on 1 January 1900, and he retained this until retirement on 1 July 1926 and was "the man who more than any other designed the face of the modern city".
+Hirst was appointed first City Architect for Kingston upon Hull on 1 January 1900, and he retained this until retirement on 1 July 1926 and was "the man who more than any other designed the face of the modern city".

 He was responsible for some of Hull's best-known buildings, among them the City Hall, swimming baths, schools and housing estates.